 Despite aphthous ulcers do not provide life-threatening, they can be very painful.
 The pain can last up to 10 days and usually heal ulcers within the 1 3 weeks.
 Aphthous ulcers larger, measuring more than 1 inch in diameter may take longer to heal.

 Aphthous ulcers are not AIDS-related illnesses.
-In other words, if you have HIV and suffering with a foot ulcer that does not mean that you have AIDS.
-However, aphthous ulcers are more common in HIV-positive people and is more prone to recurrence in these people.
-Aphthous ulcers are also commonly present in other medical conditions, including Crohn's disease and flammable bowel disease (IBD in English).
+In other words, if you have HIV and you suffer from an aphthous ulcer, it does not mean that you have AIDS.
+However, aphthous ulcers are more common in HIV-positive people and are more prone to recurrence in these people.
+Aphthous ulcers are also commonly present in other medical conditions, including Crohn's disease and inflammatory bowel disease (IBD).

 While aphthous ulcers are very common in both HIV-positive people as in HIV-negative people, is not yet clear why they occur.
 It is likely that a hyperactive immune system has something to do with aphthous ulcers, but it is not known how this happens.